wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 ## Technical notes

 I use Python [Geopandas](http://geopandas.org/) to make the charts.
-Here is the gist: [chicagoDaycares.ipynb](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071)
+Here is the gist if you are interested: [chicagoDaycares.ipynb](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071)